voxlz/KanjiKen-Expo/README.md

 Databases to consider:

 -   CR-SQLite
-    -   Proof of concept / beta by the expo team
+    -   Proof of concept by the expo team
 -   PouchDB (Offline first / sync)
     -   Not maintained
 -   SurrealDB (Looks dope)